 Still not sure what type of bleeding you are having, we advise you to wait for at least three days after the bleeding or spotting stop before attempting to take a pregnancy test.

 Usually, taking a pregnancy test earlier than the missed period or when implantation bleeding occur is simply too fast for tests to give conclusive outcomes.
 Ideally, waiting for nearly a week after the missed period or spotting gives the most accurate test results.

 Discuss with your physician

 It’s necessary to inform your physician every time you experience irregular spotting or bleeding — no matter whether or not you’re pregnant.
-Though mild bleeding throughout early being pregnant doesn’t essentially imply something dangerous, it’s best to see a physician to be safe.
+Though mild bleeding throughout early pregnancy doesn’t essentially imply something dangerous, it’s best to see a physician to be safe.

 For those who do get a positive home pregnancy test, schedule an appointment with your physician.
 They will affirm your test result and talk about your choices for family planning.
 This may imply navigating prenatal care or discussing available options.

 It doesn’t matter what you decide, your physician can connect you with resources for assistance and answer any queries you might have.